smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ##### Ways to launch Voice Assistant

 Apple CarPlay and Google Android Auto are examples where NativeVR and voice assistant are mixed up.
-However, there are ways on how to differentiate the use (of NativeVR and voice assistant in Apple CarPlay or Google Android Auto).
+However, there are ways to differentiate the use (of NativeVR and voice assistant in Apple CarPlay or Google Android Auto).

 - When Apple CarPlay or Google Android Auto is connected, pressing the talk button launches Apple CarPlay or Google Android Auto voice assistant while others launch NativeVR.
 - A short press of talk button launches NativeVR; a long press launches Apple CarPlay or Google Android Auto voice assistant.